Wesleyan-Media-Project/datasets/README.md

 # Wesleyan Media Project - datasets

 Welcome!
-This repo is part of the Cross-platform Election Advertising Transparency initiatIVE (CREATIVE) project.
-CREATIVE is a joint infrastructure project of WMP and privacy-tech-lab at Wesleyan University.
-CREATIVE provides cross-platform integration and standardization of political ads collected from Google and Facebook.
+This repo contains datasets which are not easily replicable but which are needed as inputs to other repos that make up the CREATIVE project.
+Notably, some repositiories require television ad data, for which you must submit an application.
+A link to the site where this application can be completed is included under the introduction section of this repository.

+The Cross-platform Election Advertising Transparency Initiative (CREATIVE), is a jointly founded infrastructure project by Wesleyan Media Project [(WMP)](https://mediaproject.wesleyan.edu) and [Privacy Tech Lab](https://privacytechlab.org) at Wesleyan University in Connecticut.
+This program is funded by a National Science Foundation [grant](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2235006) to support making WMP’s work and data accessible to anyone.
+CREATIVE aims to provide cross-platform integration and standardization of digital advertising data related to federal elections by scraping or gaining access to digital ads themselves.
+(For more information on the CREATIVE project, click [here](https://www.creativewmp.com/)).

-This repo is a part of the Data Processing.
+This repo is a part of the Data Processing category.
 The output of this repo can be utilized in

 - [forum_digital_2022](https://github.com/Wesleyan-Media-Project/forum_digital_2022)
 - [ad_goal_classifier](https://github.com/Wesleyan-Media-Project/ad_goal_classifier)